 - Seven Oaks Elementary

-Each Title I school creates an individual school improvement plan that brings together program work and additional support school-wide.
-The primary goal is to ensure all students, particularly those who are low achieving, demonstrate proficient and/or advanced levels using state achievement standards.
-School-wide programs utilize different models to achieve student success such as in-class supplemental instruction, before- and after-school support, separate outside-of-class instruction, summer instruction, and instructional specialist support.
-Family involvement is a major component to ensuring these programs are successful.
+Each Title I school creates an individual school improvement plan that brings together program work and additional support at the school-wide level.
+The school improvement plan is a living document that is reviewed and modified semi-annually to assess how well it is working and document outcomes.
+The primary goal is to ensure that all students, particularly low-achieving students, demonstrate proficient and/or advanced levels of learning defined by state standards.
+School-wide programs use various models to achieve student success, including in-class supplemental instruction, before- and after-school support, separate outside-of-class instruction, summer instruction, and instructional specialist support.
+Family involvement is a major component of a successful program.